christianalfoni/impact/docs/05_Services.md

 # Services

-A service just a class which is enhanced with the ability to be injected into components and other classes.
+A service is just a class which is enhanced with the ability to be injected into components and other classes.
 You never instantiate the class directly, the constructor is only used to inject other classes or values, and run initialization logic.

 ```ts
 import { Service } from 'impact-app'